ahtarv/CompareYOLOv8_DFEM_NET_-_Bhaskar/README.md

 > *"DFEM-Net: A dynamic adaptive feature extraction network based deep learning model for pedestrian and vehicle detection"* (2026).

-**BhaskarNet** was developed as a specialized optimization study by [Your Name] at DJ Sanghvi College of Engineering.
+**BhaskarNet** was developed as a specialized optimization study by Atharv Kamlesh Patil at DJ Sanghvi College of Engineering.

 ---